nathaneltitane/dextop/README.md

 `-u, --update         Update application packages and utilities.            [ Dextop ] [ Termux ]`

 The 'console' option is great for users who would like to experiment or setup their own window manager/desktop environment, utilities and preferences.

+The 'environemnt' option lets you specify the DE you would like to set up (work in progress).
+It defaults to XFCE4 for the base setup or when no argument is passed.

 ### Process summary: